US hospitals seeing different kind of COVID surge this time | WTOP News

 As of Monday, New York state had just over 10,000 people in the hospital with COVID-19, including 5,500 in New York City.
 That’s the most in either the city or state since the disastrous spring of 2020.

 New York City hospital officials, though, reported that things haven’t become dire.
 Generally, the patients aren’t as sick as they were back then.
-Of the patients hospitalized in New York City, around 600 were in ICU beds, which is only a few more than were in intensive care on this date last winter.
+Of the patients hospitalized in New York City, around 600 were in ICU beds.

 “We’re not even halfway to what we were in April 2020,” said Dr. David Battinelli, the physician-in-chief for Northwell Health, New York state’s largest hospital system.